Generalized Section-Section Interaction Potentials in the Geometrically Exact Beam Theory: Modeling of Intermolecular Forces, Asymptotic Limit as Strain-Energy Function, and Formulation of Rotational Constraints: Generalized section-section interaction potentials

 where $\delta \vr_1$ and $\delta \vr_2$ are the variations of the two cross-section centroid positions and $\delta \vtheta_1$ and $\delta \vtheta_2$ are the spin vectors associated with the cross-section triads $1$ and $2$, respectively.
 Inserting~\eqref{delta_x12} in~\eqref{delta_W1} yields:

-As expected, the total virtual work is given by the products of the section interaction forces $\vf_i$ and moments $\vm_i$ with the associated work-conjugated virtual displacements $\delta \vr_i$ and $\delta \vtheta_i$ integrated over both beam lengths $l_1$ and $l_2$.
+where the definitions of $\vf_1, \vf_2$ and $\vm_1,\vm_2$ according to~\eqref{f} and ~\eqref{m} have been utilized.
+As expected, the total virtual work is given by the products of the section interaction forces $\vf_i$ and moments $\vm_i$ with the associated work-conjugated virtual displacements $\delta \vr_i$ and rotations $\delta \vtheta_i$ integrated over the lengths $l_1$ and $l_2$ of both beams.
 In preparation to Section~\ref{sec:variational}, the virtual work shall be expressed as pure function of the stress resultants $\vf_2$ and $\vm_2$ acting on beam $2$.
-Inserting the equilibrium of forces and the equilibrium of moments w.r.t. to the cross-section centroid $\vr_1$ of beam $1$, i.e.
+Inserting the equilibrium of forces and the equilibrium of moments with respect to the cross-section centroid position $\vr_1$ of beam $1$, i.e.

 the virtual work expression~\eqref{delta_W2} can be reformulated as follows: